remi-riche/DynamicsWebApi/.github/README.md

 > [!NOTE]
 > All request properties are `camelCase`, even though in Dataverse Search API v2.0 they are lowercase.

+> [!TIP]
+> All objects in requests and responses are automatically converted and encoded as necessary (per official documentation), simplifying developer's work to construct the request and process the response.

 ### Query

 The following table describes all parameters for a `query` request: